 Palatin has conducted two placebo controlled single ascending dose Phase I studies.
 In the first study, PL-3994 was administered as a single subcutaneous dose to healthy subjects.
 The second study administered a single subcutaneous dose of PL-3994 to subjects with controlled hypertension.
 In both studies endpoints included: safety, blood pressure, heart rate, diuresis, natriuresis and cyclic guanosine monophosphate (cGMP) plasma levels.
 Treatment was well tolerated, with no acute safety concerns and a dose response for prolonged pharmacological effects.
 The duration of action (8-12 hours) and pharmacology support chronic use.

 What are the Next Steps in Development of PL-3994?

-A Phase 2A (open label trial) in patients diagnosed with heart failure with preserved ejection fraction is planned to start this year, which will provide data on the characterization of system and pulmonary blood pressure effects with PL-3994.
+A Phase 2A (open label trial) in patients diagnosed with heart failure with preserved ejection fraction is planned to start with a major research university, which will provide data on the characterization of system and pulmonary blood pressure effects with PL-3994.

 Our Natriuretic Peptide Receptor-A and -C Preclinical Candidate.

 We are continuing development work on a Natriuretic Peptide Receptor-A and -C preclinical candidate we call PL-5028.
 We believe that agonism of the Natriuretic Peptide Receptor-C may increase effects on reducing cardiac fibrosis.
 PL-5028 also has the potential for superior efficacy with reduced hypotension.
-We are conducting preclinical studies with PL-5028, and plan to file an Investigational New Drug Application and start a Phase 1 clinical study as early as the first half of 2018.
+We are conducting preclinical studies with PL-5028, and have ongoing academic collaborations with several institutions, and seek to enter into a development partnership on this technology.